Synthetixio/project-template-python/README.md

 python scripts/create_account.py
 ```

 By default, these scripts won't submit transactions.
-To enable this, you must edit the script and set submit=True.
+To enable this, you must edit the script and set `submit=True`.
 This precaution helps avoid unintended transactions on the blockchain.
 Always use caution and carefully review the code before submitting transactions.

 ## Documentation